 Fax: (617) 253-2660

-Shari Loessberg is an experienced entrepreneur in established and emerging markets.
-In the US, she founded and runs Big World, a strategy firm focused on new ventures in new markets.
-She also co-founded Zeta Networks, a tech startup with roots at MIT.
-In addition, Loessberg spent five years in Moscow, where she was a partner, director, and general counsel of Brunswick (now UBS Russia), a start-up investment firm in the earliest days of the Russian equity market.
-She has particular experience in emerging market venture capital and investment, and entrepreneurship in emerging economies.
-She serves on the advisory council of Accion's Frontier Fund; as an advisor to Endeavor International; and has served as a founding director of financial services startup companies in Vietnam and Africa.
-She also serves on the board of National Financial Partners (NYSE: NFP) and several US-based tech companies
+Loessberg is an experienced entrepreneur in established and emerging markets.
+She has particular experience in emerging market venture capital fund formation, entrepreneurship in emerging economies, and the evolving issues and standards of corporate governance in the United States and abroad.
+In the United States, she founded and runs Big World, a strategy firm focused on new ventures in new markets.
+She also co-founded Zeta Networks, an optical networking firm built on technology developed at MIT.
+In addition, Loessberg spent five years in Moscow, where she was a partner, director, and general counsel of Brunswick (now Brunswick UBS), a startup investment firm in the brutally entrepreneurial Russian equity market.

 Trond UndheimSenior Lecturer in Global Economics and Management